hardim11/ebustl-to-ttml/cmd/stl-to-ttml-run-always/readme.md

 	"Debug": false
 }
 ```
 Hopefully the fields are self-explanatory.
-Normally "StopOnError" and "Debug" would be seto to false.
+Normally "StopOnError" and "Debug" would be set to false.
 Beware that windows paths will include the "\\" charcter which will need to be escaped with another "\\" e.g. "\\\\".

 ## Compiling the executable
-With the Repository downloaded to your computer and with Golang installed (this was written against Go 1.22), in console window, change directory to the cmd\stl-to-ttml-run-always folder and execute following command
+With the Repository downloaded to your computer and with Golang installed (this was written against Go 1.22), in a console window, change directory to the cmd\stl-to-ttml-run-always folder and execute following command

     go build .